near/docs/docs/2.develop/3.contracts/crosscontract/crosscontract.md

 :::

 :::warning
-If your method finishes correctly, then all the transaction will be marked as successfull. **Even if the external method fails**.
-Moreover, the callback will also execute, so make sure to always check in the callback if the the external method failed or not.
+If your method finishes correctly then its state will be updated, and the callback will execute. **Even if the external method panics** your state will **not** rollback.
+Always make sure to check in the callback if the external method failed, and manually rollback any operation if necessary.
 :::

 ---